arbhoj/vsphere-ipam/README.md

 ```
 2. Usable Pool of IP Addresses

+>The following images are used.
+Pull them, retag and push to local registry for an airgapped deployment and updated the manifests to reflect the same
+> - quay.io/metal3-io/ip-address-manager:main
+> - arvindbhoj/capv-static-ip:1.0.0 #This can also be built from scratch from https://github.com/spectrocloud/cluster-api-provider-vsphere-static-ip.git
+> - gcr.io/kubebuilder/kube-rbac-proxy:v0.5.0

 ## Steps
 ### Step 1:
 Deploy metal3 ipam components to the CAPI cluster